Can I Take a Loan Against My Stock Portfolio?

 • Not ideal for long-term borrowing: Best used for short- to medium-term needs.

-Step-by-step guide to applying for a loan against shares
+Step-by-step: How to apply for a loan against your stock portfolio

 Applying for a loan against shares is a seamless digital process that allows you to unlock liquidity without selling your investments.
 Here’s how you can get started in just a few simple steps: